-Love all, trust a few, do wrong to none.
-William Shakespeare, Poet (1564-1616)
+Love all, trust a few,

+do wrong to none.

+dowrong to none.

+do

 How have you shown courtesy to a friend/a pledge brother in the last few days/weeks?

 Is there weakness in putting others first, or before you?